- A white cat that has no other color on its fur is not common.

-Cats that have this genetic defect, blue eyes appear at rates of up to 40%.
+Cats that have this genetic defect have blue eyes about 40% of the time.
 Due to this genetic aberration, a white cat breed with blue eyes is unfortunately far more likely to be deaf.
-Just because cats are pure white doesn’t mean that they’re healthy or at a higher risk for health conditions, and some breeds are more likely to produce all-white kittens than others.
+However, just because cats are pure white doesn’t mean that they’re not healthy or at a higher risk for health conditions, and some breeds are more likely to produce all-white kittens than others.
 Here are the eight most common white cat breeds along with white cat names to get your imagination turning.

 #8: Norwegian Forest Cat — Sleepy Giants Built For Cold